maruina/kubecon-2024-eu/README.md

 # Building Confidence in Kubernetes Controllers: Lessons Learned from Using E2E-Framework

-Companion repository for the presentation `Building Confidence in Kubernetes Controllers: Lessons Learned from Using E2E-Framework`.
+Companion repository for the presentation [Building Confidence in Kubernetes Controllers: Lessons Learned from Using E2E-Framework](https://www.youtube.com/watch?v=Y0R1NAb16Ds).

 ## Running from a laptop